-DESIGN JUSTICE
+DESIGN JUSTICE Course ID: FA404SFA9

-Grade: 10-12 Credit: .50 Prerequisite: TA - see Mr. Fox in Rm T213
+Grade: 10-12 Credit: .50 CTE/.50 Technical Writing Prerequisite: TA - see Mr. Fox in Rm T213

 Want to make a lasting impact on your school and community?
 Design Justice is a project based design class where students are empowered to research design based solutions to issues around equity and justice in their school, community, and on a larger scale.
 Art, photography, photojournalism, graphics, multimedia presentations, and marketing/branding will be areas of study.
 College credit may be available.
+Click here for Video of Course Description

-GRAPHIC ARTS 1
+GRAPHIC ARTS 1 Course ID: FA400SFA9

 Do you like using computers?
 Do you like creating art?
 Learn basic elements and principles of design, Adobe Illustrator and Photoshop basics, and apply your creative skills to both print and electronic media.
 Design logos, business cards, magazine covers, concert and movie posters.
 Make designs that will appear in a school publication.
 This course is required for Graphics 2 and for the completion of the Graphic Arts and Media Program of Study.
+Click here for Video of Course Description

-GRAPHIC ARTS 2
+GRAPHIC ARTS 2 Course ID: FA401SFA9

-Prerequisite: Graphic Arts 1
+Grade: 9-12 Credit: .50 Prerequisite: Graphic Arts 1